multiprocessio/multiprocess.io/site/blog/2022-07-25-database-integration-testing.md

 DataStation is an open-source project, these integration tests can run freely in Github Actions.

-In this post I'm going to focus on the data systems that can be tested locally in Docker.
+I'm going to focus on the data systems that can be tested locally in Docker.

 ![A list of DataStation database test files](/integration-tests.png)

-# Database integration tests
+# Every database, everywhere at once

 When I first started integration testing databases in DataStation I did one of two things: